Kickstarter: History

 Kickstarter launched on April 28, 2009, by Perry Chen, Yancey Strickler, and Charles Adler.
 The New York Times called Kickstarter "the people's NEA".
 Time named it one of the "Best Inventions of 2010" and "Best Websites of 2011".
 Kickstarter reportedly raised $10 million funding from backers including NYC-based venture firm Union Square Ventures and angel investors such as Jack Dorsey, Zach Klein and Caterina Fake.
-The company is based at 58 Kent Street in Greenpoint, Brooklyn, housed in part of the former Eberhard Faber Pencil Factory.
+The company was based at 58 Kent Street in Greenpoint, Brooklyn until they transitioned to a fully remote workforce after the COVID-19 pandemic.

 On February 14, 2013, Kickstarter released an iOS app called Kickstarter for the iPhone.
 The app was aimed at users who create and back projects and was the first time Kickstarter had an official mobile presence.

 On October 31, 2012, Kickstarter opened projects based in the United Kingdom, followed by projects based in Canada on September 9, 2013, Australia and New Zealand on November 13, 2013, the Netherlands on April 28, 2014, Denmark, Ireland, Norway, and Sweden on September 15, 2014, Germany on April 28, 2015, France and Spain on May 19, 2015, Austria, Belgium, Italy, Luxembourg and Switzerland on June 16, 2015, Singapore and Hong Kong on August 30, 2016, Mexico on November 15, 2016, and Japan on September 12, 2017.
 In July 2017, Strickler announced his resignation.

 On April 20, 2020, Kickstarter announced that it was likely going to lay off workers due to the coronavirus pandemic causing the number of active projects to be "about 35% below what it was at this time last year with no clear sign of rebound."
 The layoff was reported by the union to affect up to 45% of the employees, although Kickstarter has yet to report the scale of the layoff as of May 2, 2020.
 The union negotiated a settlement for laid off employees including four months of severance pay and up to six months of continued health benefits for anyone who gets laid off, recall rights for a year (so that those laid off can return to job openings), and a release from noncompete agreements for those who accept severance pay.

-In December 2021, Kickstarter announced they would be moving their platform to Blockchain, with the aim of making the tools required for creating a crowdfunding site available to anyone.
+In December 2021, Kickstarter announced they would be moving their platform to blockchain, with the aim of making the tools required for creating a crowdfunding site available to anyone.
+The pivot came on the back of a $100 million investment from the crypto fund of Andreessen Horowitz.
+The decision backfired, alienated many users, damaging Kickstarter's reputation.

+On October 2, 2025, Kickstarter United went on strike while bargaining to maintain the four-day workweek and to raise wages for the lowest paid workers at the company.
+In November 2025, workers voted to end the strike after 42 days, having secured codification of the four-day workweek, increases in the salary floor based on cost of living, and protections against replacement of workers with generative AI.